-The team are currently working with the next tranche of schools that are due to have their replacement by the end of the year.
+The team is currently working with the next tranche of schools that are due to begin the replacement process by the end of the year.
 We send your school a heads up email when it’s time for the Equipment Replacement process to begin, and your Relationship Manager will then be in touch to schedule a visit.
 We work with you throughout the process to ensure that the upgrade goes according to plan for your school.
 To find out more about the School Network Upgrade journey, click here.

 This Panel is responsible for installing the new network equipment in schools on behalf of N4L: